railwayapp/docs/src/docs/guides/phoenix.md

 [Livebook](https://livebook.dev), an interactive notebook tool built specifically for Elixir, provides a powerful and intuitive environment for exploring data, running code, and documenting insights, all in one place.
 It’s perfect for experimenting with Elixir code, prototyping, and sharing live documentation.

-Click the button below to deploy an instance of Livebook quickly:
+Click the button below to deploy an instance of Livebook quickly.

 [![Deploy Livebook on Railway](https://railway.app/button.svg)](https://railway.app/new/template/4uLt1s)

-Livebook allows developers to write and execute Elixir code in small, manageable chunks, making it easier to explore complex problems step by step.
-It's an excellent tool for learning Elixir, debugging, and brainstorming new ideas with others, transforming coding sessions into real-time, interactive, and shareable experiences.

 ## Next Steps